pepascuzzi/tutorialsPascuzziPE/README.md

 library(learnr)
 run_tutorial(name="T01_GettingStarted", package="tutorialsPascuzziPE")
 ```
+Alternatively, you can open the Rmd file directly in RStudio by locating the package directory in your R library.
+The tutorials are in a subdirectory named tutorials.
+You can then Run Document from RStudio.
+Be careful with this method because you can accidently change the Rmd file!

+An example tutorial is shown below.

 # T04 Tibbles
 A rendered version of tutorial 4 is shown below as a preview.
 It is not interactive!